OlympusDAO-Education/Documentation/bonds.md

 # Bonds

-Bonds allow users to buy OHM from the protocol by trading it for DAI or previously staked liquidity \(SLP Tokens\).
-Bonds are sold at a discount and take roughly 15 epochs to vest (ca 5 days);
+Bonds allow users to buy OHM from the protocol for a pre-determined price, by trading it for DAI or LP Tokens.
+Bonds are sold at a discount and take roughly 15 epochs (5 days) to vest linearly.
 The bonded OHM is released to the user linearly during the vesting period.
 Bonds help the protocol accumulate and lock in reliable liquidity.

 ## How to Bond